✓ Updated February 2026

 Getting Around Granada, Spain

-While not as extensive as in larger cities, Granada's metro is useful for connecting the city center to outlying areas and the airport.
-It's a modern, efficient option for longer distances within the metropolitan area.
+While not as extensive as in larger cities, the Granada Metro is a modern tram system connecting the northern suburbs to the city center, including a stop near the cathedral.
+It's efficient for longer distances within its operational area.

 Walking

-Granada's historic center, particularly the Albaicín and the area around the Cathedral, is best explored on foot.
-The narrow, winding streets are part of its charm and often inaccessible to vehicles.
+Granada's historic center, including the Albaicín and the area around the Cathedral, is best explored on foot.
+Many of the most charming streets and hidden plazas are inaccessible by vehicle.

 Taxis

-Taxis are readily available and a convenient option, especially for late-night travel or when carrying luggage.
-They are metered and generally reliable for getting directly to your destination.
+Taxis are readily available throughout Granada and are a convenient option, especially for airport transfers or late-night travel.
+They are metered and generally reliable.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.